 Pablo Kroff of SUEZ closed the webinar with his reflection on the advantages such decentralised biowaste management schemes could have in general biowaste management practices in cities.
 When asked what cities would have to do in order to adopt such solutions, he stated: “cities and communities would first need to define well their visions and the way they want to function in the future.
 My feeling is that the local communities, the residents, need to become a part of the solution and this could be achieved through inclusive approaches, such as the DECISIVE concept”.

 Anne Tremier, who opened the webinar also had the honour to close it with her words: “The COVID pandemic affected the project a lot, from the very start we never ever imagined that such a thing could occur, cutting off the biowaste intake.
 However, the lesson we learnt that we can now share with others was that decentralised biowaste treatment facilities are way easier to restart after such a period than centralised, large scale plants”.

 The next webinar will be held on 11 June and will cover the tools produced within the DECISIVE project’s framework which allow cities and regions to assess their biowaste management schemes and identify the hotspots in terms of biowaste production, distances and other factors which lead to sustainable biowaste management.
 Follow our pages and social media for the updates.

-The first webinar is available on demand here, as well as the presentations used on Friday.
+The first webinar is available on demand here, as well as the presentations used at the webinar.